bebatut-slides/docker_foundry_ws_12_16/slides.md

 ...
 ```

-Note: sets the environment variable
+Note: sets the environment variable <key>=<value>

+Value in the environment of all “descendant” Dockerfile commands

 ----